lethal-guitar/Duke2Edit/README.md

 I wrote this back in 2006 while still in highschool, so the code is quite messy and absolutely not up to my standards of today: Manual memory management, outdated paradigms, overcomplicated logic, poor structure, not cross-platform, etc.
 There are also some bugs and stability issues.
-It's overall still fairly functional though - it was successfully used during development of [Duke Nukem 1+2 Remastered for Evercade](https://evercade.co.uk/duke-nukem/).
+It's overall still fairly functional though - it was successfully used during development of [Duke Nukem 1+2 Remastered for Evercade](https://evercade.co.uk/duke-nukem/) to make tweaks to the existing levels like the example shown in [my blog post](https://lethalguitar.wordpress.com/2023/10/03/duke-nukem-12-remastered/).

-I've decided to release the code in case someone finds it useful, or wants to do develop it further.
+I've decided to release the code in case someone finds it useful, or wants to develop it further.
 I don't have any intention to work on this myself, but I'm happy to try and answer any questions about the code if I can (I won't necessarily remember everything).